LexT96/SustainMind/README.md

 We use Clerk for authentication & user management

+#

-## Appendix
+# Appendix

 Our Team:

-Florian Weißer,
+Florian Weiser,
 Thorsten Lex,
-Burhan Yesilöz und
+Burhan Yesilöz and
 Omar Metwally